 - In the application, press the button

-Change Modeto select what type of Speech would like to use.
+Change Modeto select which recognition mode you would like to use.

 - To Start recognition, press the Start button.

 We welcome contributions.
 Feel free to file issues and pull requests on the repo and we'll address them as we can.
 Learn more about how you can help on our Contribution Rules & Guidelines.